dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0401.md

 create a named class in a class file.
 This is especially true if you find yourself duplicating your anonymous class in more than one place.

-Summary
+## Summary

 In this chapter, we came to grips with PHP’s advanced object-oriented features.
 Some of these will become familiar as you work through the book.
 In particular, I will return frequently to abstract classes, exceptions, and static methods.

-In the next chapter, I take a step back from built-in object features and look at classes and functions

-designed to help you work with objects.
+In the next chapter, I take a step back from built-in object features and look at classes and functions designed to help you work with objects.

-97

-CHAPTER 5